-V6 (then in 65° configuration and with a total displacement of 1500 cm3).
-The first Ferrari, with a mid-engine V6, was the 246 SP in 1961, which also won the Targa Florio in the same and the following year.
+It all started in 1957 with the single-seater Dino 156 F2, equipped with a V6 (then in 65° configuration and with a total displacement of 1'500 ccm).
+The first Ferrari with a mid-engine V6 was the 246 SP in 1961, which also won the Targa Florio that year and the year after.
 Also in 1961, Ferrari won its first Formula 1 Constructors' World Championship title with the 156 F1, which was equipped with a 120° V6 engine.
 Ferrari installed a mid-turbocharger for the first time in 1981 on the 126 CK and in 1982 on the 126 C2, the first turbocharged car to win the Formula 1 Constructors' World Championship.
-The success of the 126 C3 followed in 1983.
+This was followed in 1983 by the 126 C3.
 Finally, the V6 turbo-hybrid architecture has been used in all Formula 1 single-seaters since 2014.

 The designer's wish was fulfilled, they gave the car a compact, modern and original line.
 One of the most distinctive elements of the 296 GTB is the umbrella-like cabin, which sets it apart from other Ferrari sports cars.
 In limited editions, such as the J50, or in one-offs, such as the P80/C, the cabin has already been experimented with and is expressed here in its full maturity.
 It combines organically with the sweeping arch at the rear and the transparent engine compartment, which emphasizes the V6 engine.
-The front end presents a pure, polished, compact volumetrics.
+The front end presents a pure, polished and compact volumetrics.
 The side shows the elegance of the 296 GTB and the curved musculature of the fenders.
-The cross-section of the fender has been designed to allow the airflow to the spoiler to reach the necessary flow velocity, creating the required aerodynamic performance.
+The cross-section of the fender has been designed to allow the airflow to the spoiler to reach the necessary flow velocity, generating the required aerodynamic performance.
 Another feature of the 296 GTB is the truncated rear end, a surface milled from solid wood that reinforces the compactness of the volumes.
-The presence of a single central exhaust represents an element of modernity: Its design completes the base of the profile of the central structure of the bumper, which extends upwards to the light clusters and reinforces the horizontal position of the rear.
+The presence of a single central exhaust represents an element of modernity: Its design completes the base of the profile of the central structure of the bumper, which extends upwards, towards the light clusters, reinforcing the horizontal position of the rear.

 The interior of the 296 GTB is built around the fully digital interface.
 The reason for this is to incorporate the technical content into a refined look.
 The surfaces, in fine Italian upholstery, are complemented by noble technical materials for the functional parts.
 The passenger compartment has a minimalist design.
 The display, standard on the 296 GTB, offers a participatory experience of the ride, almost like a co-pilot.
 The door trim is developed in chromatic and material continuity with the dashboard.
 This type of architecture gives an extreme lightness to the entire trim and creates a theme linked to the rear surface.
 The 296 GTB has seats with a specific tuning fork design achieved through the use of contrasting channels in harmony with the contour of the cabin.